aknwosu/cally-events/README.md

 ```bash
  touch .env
 ```
-Youll need the env files from me or create them in google.
-Paste this in the .env file similar to the keys is in the .env.example
+You'll need the env files from me or create them in google.
+Paste this in the .env file similar to the keys in the .env.example

 ```bash
 npm install